krzysztofzuraw/blog/blog/2017/2017-07-02-django-graphql/index5.md

 ---
 title: Fragments and queries in Relay Modern
 date: '2017-12-09T10:00Z'
-slug: '/blog/2017/fragments-queries-in-relay-modern.html'
+slug: '/blog/2017/fragments-queries-in-relay-modern'
 tags:
   - graphql
   - relay
   - javascript
-readPrev: '/blog/2017/setting-up-relay-modern-on-fe.html'
-readNext: '/blog/2018/mutations-in-relay-modern.html'
 ---

 **Today I want to cover two points: how to use fragments in relay modern and one of the ways of handling